EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Installing-and-configuring-a-fail-over-cluster.md

     ````

 1. On **VN1-SRV4** and **VN1-SRV5**, set the default stores to the cluster shared volume of 80 GB capacity, you recorded in the previous exercise.

+    *Important*: In the first line, replace *4* with the volume number recorded for 80 GB disk.

     ````powershell
     $volumeNumber = 4 # Replace with the volume number recorded for 80 GB disk